dotnetfringe/2017.dotnetfringe.org/proposals/I-For-One-Welcome-Our-New-Bot-Overlords_Matthew-Soucoup.md

 Description
 -----------

 Bots!
-They've been with us for a while and with the new frameworks from Google, Amazon, Facebook and Microsoft it seems inevitable that they'll take over and rule the world by ordering pizza from a chat window because somebody mentioned pepporoni!
+They've been with us for a while and with the new frameworks from Google, Amazon, Facebook and Microsoft it seems inevitable that they'll take over and rule the world... by ordering pizza from a chat window because somebody mentioned pepperoni!
 As developers, we may be humanity's last, best hope, of preventing this bleak future.
 Or will we enable it?

 Ok, ok - the dystopian fantasy aside - bots are pretty darn cool and so are the frameworks around them.
-In this session we're going to dig into Microsoft's Bot Framework and see how easy it is to create a Conversational User Interface.
-We'll look at best practices around designing a conversational bot, what the SDK gives us for tools to do so, and
+In this session I'll share some practical advice learned from digging into Microsoft's Bot Framework preview to create Conversational User Interfaces, or bots.
+We'll look at both architectural and user experience best practices around designing a conversational bot, what tools the SDK gives us, and if we're feeling brave enough - unleash the bot onto the unsuspecting public!

 Speaker Bio